chrisnorman7/worldsmith_studio_manual/src/appendices/installing_worldsmith.md

 Please be aware that there may be conflicts between the Git version of the worldsmith package, and the stable version of Worldsmith Studio.

+### Using Local Copy

+If you have cloned the worldsmith repository, you can add the included `bin` directory in your path.
+Under Windows, there is a script called `worldsmith-source`, which you can use to ensure you are always using the latest version of the command.

+Unfortunately, this script has not yet been ported to other platforms.

+How to modify your system path is beyond the scope of this manual.

 ## Which Version Should I Choose?

 As a general rule, if you are beta testing Worldsmith Studio, install from [git](#installing-from-git).
 If you are using the current stable release of Worldsmith Studio, use the version from [pub](#installing-with-pub).